 I have ridden the Mishe-Mowka in calm waters and on rough seas.
 If you are prone to seasickness, plan ahead.
 Many people order sandwiches “to go” from one of the shops in Fishtown, we pack enough food for snacks and treats to last the entire day.
 In all, the trip between South Mantiou Island and the mainland takes about an hour and a half.

 Once on the island, you won’t have an opportunity to purchase food or supplies; the last modern restrooms are near the old boat house and ranger station.
 There’s also a place to fill up your water bottles just outside the bathrooms (your best bet for replenishing drinking water while exploring the island is at one of the three campgrounds – but you may want to invest in a water filtration system just in case).
-And if you stay there, you’ll of course need a sleeping bag for camping.

 If you are only spending the day exploring South Manitou Island, keep an eye on the time.
 If you miss the 4pm departure back to the mainland, you will need to find a park ranger in a hurry.
 If you are camping, you will need to register at the boathouse; all visitors to the Island are required to purchase a day pass with the National Park Service (we used our annual pass).